downvoteit/spring-demos-parent/README.md

 ### Async create item

-- Create an item in Server 7005 and add stats in Server 8003
+- Create an item on Server 7005 and add stats on Server 8003
-- On duplicate error from Server 7005 send a compensatory operation to Server 8003
+- On duplicate error on Server 7005 send a compensatory operation to Server 8003

 ```
     Server 7004 ------- create item ----> Server 7005 --- duplicate error ----